redBorder/redborder-documentation/docs/manager/platform_configurations/ch7_5_dashboards_administration.md

 - **Font size**: Alters the size of the text in the widget.
 - **Alignment**: Positions the text within the widget.
 - **Image**: Reference of the image you want to show in the widget.
+Use it to load an image from your local disk.
 - **Maintain aspect ratio**: If you want the image not to be distorted as a result of widget sizing.
 - **URL**: Link to the page you want to load within the widget.
 <!-- - **Widget height (pixels)** -->